Contact Us (03) 6397 7303

 Longford Road Safety Park

-This project will result in the development of a Rad Safety Park comprising line-marked roads, crossings, roundabouts, road signage and traffic lights, where parents can teach children road safety behaviours and skills in a safe environment before entering the on-street traffic environment
+This project will result in the development of a Road Safety Park comprising line-marked roads, crossings, roundabouts, road signage and traffic lights, where parents can teach children road safety behaviours and skills in a safe environment before entering the on-street traffic environment

 A copy of the plans are available here.